artisticfox8/yt-anti-translate/README.md

 Just install it from firefox extensions store (https://addons.mozilla.org/en-US/firefox/addon/youtube-anti-translate/?utm_source=github).

 ## DeArrow support

-**TLDR:** Needs to be handled better by original Chrome version authors, in my opinion.
-Then I'll add it.
+**TLDR:** Added the same way as in the Chrome version, but I still think it needs to be handled better by original Chrome version authors, due to the reasons highlighted below:

 **Longer explanation:**